 File Explorer is a core productivity tool, and Windows 11 introduced several changes that impacted efficiency.
 Explorer Patcher restores functionality that prioritizes speed and clarity.

-Explorer Patcher allows users to hide the Windows 11 command bar and restore the classic Ribbon interface.
+Explorer Patcher allows users to hide the Windows 11 command bar and return to the classic Ribbon interface.

 Advantages include: